FormerlyZeroCool/LLAMA_BMCC/INSTALL_README.md

-# Installation Guide for WSL, Debian, ollama, and prerequisite software via `install.bat`
+# Installation Guide for WSL, Debian, ollama, and other prerequisite software

-This guide provides detailed instructions on how to use the `install.bat` batch file to install the Windows Subsystem for Linux (WSL) with Debian and to execute a shell script that installs Ollama and requires superuser privileges.
+This guide details how to use two separate batch files, `run_first_install.bat` and `run_second_install.bat`, to install the Windows Subsystem for Linux (WSL) with Debian and various tools including ollama.

 ## Prerequisites
 - **Operating System**: Windows 10 or later, with updates installed.